 "She won't hurt me?"

-"No, we just want you to see make sure you are healthy and there is nothing wrong.Okay?"
+"No, we just want you to see make sure you're healthy and there's nothing wrong.Okay?"

 Luciana nodded, wiping the tears from her eyes.
-Feeling a little wobbly as she got up off the floor, Sara managed to help her stand, and together they made the way to the clinic area.
+Feeling a little wobbly as she rose, she allowed Sara to help to her feet.
+Together they made the way to the clinic area.

 * * * * *

 When Sara and Luciana approached the Nurse's office, the door was already open.
 Standing there was a woman in her early thirties with long brunette hair pulled back into a ponytail.
 She was dressed in pale pink and blue floral scrubs and a stethoscope hung from her neck.
-There was a kind aura about her and she smiled as she saw Sara and Luciana.
+There was a kind aura about her and she smiled as she saw the two.

 "Hello, I've been expecting you."
-She knelt down to Luciana's level, "My name is Catherine.
-You're new here right?"
+She knelt down to the girl's level.
+"My name is Catherine.
+You're new here, right?"

 Luciana nodded slowly as she held herself close to Sara's side.

 Catherine led Luciana over to a set of scales.
-"First thing is first, I would like to take your weight and height.
+"First things first, I would like to take your weight and height.
 Step up onto that little platform."

 Sara watched as the nurse did the standard tests of listening to Luciana's organs and looking in her eyes and mouth.
 The nurse took great care to make sure the child was comfortable before she asked her to lie down upon the exam table.

-When she was asked to take her clothes off, Luciana began to feel uneasy with the idea of being looked at, defenseless and bare.
+When she was asked to remove her clothes, Luciana began to feel uneasy.
+She didn't like the idea of being defenseless and bare.
 At first she removed only her shirt, allowing the nurse to look at her chest and spine.
 Catherine observed nothing physically wrong, but grimaced at the marks covering her skin.
 "It looks like you have a lot of scars on your back."